 , in the parish of Driffield or in either Great Driffield or Little Driffield in the East Riding of

 .
 Collectively all of the parishes date back to the

 of 1086 but with older spellings: Drifelle, Gloucestershire; and Drifield, Yorkshire.
 Each had essentially the same meaning: "open land characterized by dirt, or by stubble," from the Old English words "drit" or "drif" + "feld."

-This web page shows only a small excerpt of our Dryffield research.Another 206 words (15 lines of text) covering the years 1218 and 1218 are included under the topic Early Dryffield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dryffield research.Another 90 words (6 lines of text) covering the years 1218 and 1218 are included under the topic Early Dryffield History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Driffill, who settled in South Carolina in 1797; Thos.
 J. Driffill, who settled in New Orleans in 1851; Louisa Driffill, who arrived in New Orleans in 1851.